Christopher Ezeala

-Christopher Nwabuisi Ezeala (born September 19, 1995) is a former German professional gridiron football defensive lineman who played in one season for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Christopher Nwabuisi Ezeala (born September 19, 1995) is a former German-French professional gridiron football defensive lineman who played in one season for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played for the Baltimore Ravens as part of the International Player Pathway Program in 2018.

 Biography

 In his youth Ezeala played for the Feldkirchen Lions, München Rangers and as an adult for the Ingolstadt Dukes and the Allgäu Comets in the German Football League.
 He played mostly as a linebacker, but also as a defensive end and running back.

 Professional career

 Baltimore Ravens

-For his achievements in the national league he was selected for the International Player Pathway Program in 2018 of the National Football League and trained three month at IMG Academy in Florida, where he switched to the fullback position.
+For his achievements in the national league he was selected for the International Player Pathway Program in 2018 of the National Football League and trained three months at IMG Academy in Florida, where he switched to the fullback position.
 From there he was allocated to the Baltimore Ravens.

 After he played all five preseason games of the 2018 NFL season he signed a future/reserve contract for one year.
-Again in the 2019 NFL preseason he played in all four games, but didn't made the 53-man final roster.
-Instead he was placed on the practise squad with the additional international spot.
+Again in the 2019 NFL preseason he played in all four games, but didn't make the 53-man final roster.
+Instead he was placed on the practice squad with the additional international spot.
 Starting the 2020 NFL season his future/reserve contract wasn't extended, which made him free agent.